obsproject/obs-websocket/docs/generated/protocol.md

 ### GetBrowserSourceProperties

 - **⚠️ Deprecated.
 Since 4.8.0.
-Prefer the use of GetSourceSettings. ⚠️**
+Prefer the use of GetSourceSettings.
+Will be removed in v5.0.0 ⚠️**

 - Added in v4.1.0